Personal data and GDPR Policy

 We use return e-mail addresses to answer the e-mails we receive.
 Such addresses are not used for any other purpose and are not shared with outside parties.
 We may take note of phone numbers or addresses as part of an ongoing enquiry.
 These personal details will only be used to make direct communications with you for the purpose of meeting your ongoing requests and are not shared with outside parties.

 All personal information given by enquirers is treated as highly confidential.
 We do not share this information with outside parties except to the extent it is necessary to complete your express requests.

-We will not otherwise use or disclose your personal information without your consent except (i) as described in this policy, or (ii) as required by law, court order or as requested by other government or law enforcement authority.
+All personal information given by enquirers is treated as strictly confidential unless the persons concerned give permission for it to be made available to others.
+This means that we will not otherwise use or disclose your personal information without your consent except (i) as described in this policy, or (ii) as required by law, court order or as requested by other government or law enforcement authority.

 Inform is the Data Controller for the personal data that we process and is registered as such with the Information Commissioner’s Office (ICO).

 As a charity, Inform is not subject to the Freedom of Information Act.

 In the case of joint research projects conducted with researchers from other institutions, there may be different procedures in place for data storage and management; if this is the case you will have been given an information sheet detailing the privacy and data storage procedures relevant for that research project.

 Information you provide to us is stored on our secure servers, or on our cloud-based systems which are located within the UK or the EEA.
 These servers are password-protected and fully encrypted, meeting GDPR legislative requirements.